metaplex-foundation/developer-hub/src/pages/guides/rust/metaplex-rust-sdks.md

 ## Introduction

-Metaplex provides Rust SDK's for most of our programs which have consistant and predictable outputs and functionality leading to improved intergration times for developers working with our products.
+Metaplex provides Rust SDKs for most of our programs which have consistant and predictable outputs and functionality leading to improved intergration times for developers working with our products.

 ## Modules